varnish/Varnish-Book/varnish_book.rst

 The main functions of the *Cacher* are:

-- listen for client requests
+- listen to client requests
 - manage worker threads
 - store caches
 - log traffic
 - update counters for statistics

-.. training: Dridi skip threads and waited until thread modelling come.

-The *Cacher* consists of several different types of threads, including, but not limited to:

-- Acceptor thread to accept new connections and delegate them.
-- Worker threads - one per client request (session).
-It's common to use hundreds of worker threads.
-- Expiry thread, to evict old content from the cache.

 .. container:: handout

    Varnish uses workspaces to reduce the contention between each thread when they need to acquire or modify memory.
    There are multiple workspaces, but the most important one is the session workspace, which is used to manipulate session data.
    An example is changing `www.example.com` to `example.com` before it is entered into the cache, to reduce the number of duplicates.

-   It is important to remember that even if you have 5MB of session workspace and are using 1000 threads, the actual memory usage is not 5GB.
+   It is important to remember that even if you have 5 MB of session workspace and are using 1000 threads, the actual memory usage is not 5 GB.
    The virtual memory usage will indeed be 5GB, but unless you actually use the memory, this is not a problem.
    Your memory controller and operating system will keep track of what you actually use.

    To communicate with the rest of the system, the child process uses the SHMLOG accessible from the file system.
    This means that if a thread needs to log something, all it has to do is to grab a lock, write to a memory area and then free the lock.
    In addition to that, each worker thread has a cache for log-data to reduce lock contention.
+   We will discuss more about the `Threading Model`_ later in this chapter.

    The log file is usually about 80MB, and split in two.
    The first part is counters, the second part is request data.